navinlabcode/CellTrek/README.md

 install_github("navinlabcode/CellTrek")
 ```
 # 2. Loading the packages and datasets (scRNA-seq and ST data)
 We start by loading the packages needed for the analyses.
+Please install them if you haven't.
 ``` r
 options(stringsAsFactors = F)
 library("CellTrek")